October 23, 2022

 Not everyone feels unwell with menopause.
 It shouldn’t be seen as a fearful time in a woman’s life.

 Some women sail through menopause with very few symptoms.
-And others can feel like they have been in a tumble drier all night long and are walking around in someone else’s body.
+And others can feel like they have been in a tumble drier all night and are walking around in someone else’s body.

 Menopause can feel so chaotic and out of your control.